TzunderWulf/prg06-genshin-webapi/README.md

 # Simple web-api
 A simple web-api built as an assignment for school (PRG06) with it's subject being characters of _Genshin Impact_.
 As the title suggest, it's a rather simple web-api, with not too many layers added.
+It features an index page with all characters stored, only showing their name.
+Each characters also has a detail page, with their full information showed.

 ## Data contained within
 Each character has the following information: